I see a lot of scalp micropigmentation and permanent makeup artists, wasting a huge amount of time on Facebook.

 Second, embrace the idea that others, even newer technicians, may have something of value to bring to the table.
 Industries that fail to move forward, do so because they refuse to evolve.
 Things change, often for the better, and it’s usually someone who brings a different perspective who initiates this change.
 Phi Academy shook up the microblading world by embracing new ideas, just like Uber did within the stagnating taxi industry.

 Sometimes people are misguided and need pointing in the right direction, but consider why this might be.
 Thousands of artists have received inaccurate or incomplete information through poor quality training programs.
 Some have tried to forge their own path and may have accumulated bad habits, and some base their knowledge on training received decades ago, and may not be up to speed with the latest developments.

 My number one piece of advice is this.
-When engaging on social media, try to be kind, and always be respectful.
+When engaging on social media, remember you’re always marketing your business so try to be kind, and always be respectful.
 You simply don’t know who many of these people are, or how your paths might cross in the future.
 It’s a small world.